murkl/arch-os/runtime/README.md

 paragraph is the headline, and `{{VAR}}` is filled in from the answers.

-**`shows:`** puts one answer on that page twice: drawn large as a code to scan, and printed under it as itself — for the value whose use is on a different machine from the one showing it.
+**`shows:`** puts one answer on that page twice: drawn large as a code to scan, and printed under it as itself, for the value whose use is on a different machine from the one showing it.
 A frame with no room for a whole code draws none rather than one that will not scan.